TechEmpower/FrameworkBenchmarks/frameworks/Python/web2py/README.md

 Also note that there is additional information provided in the [Python README](../).

 There are two sets of web2py tests, "web2py-standard" (the default) and "web2py-optimized".
 The former set is implemented via standard web2py production code.
-The latter involves several special optimizations that would not be typical of a web2py application but could be implemented in cases were performance is critical.
+The latter involves several special optimizations that would not be typical of a web2py application but could be implemented in cases where performance is critical.

 ## Web Server and Database Client Software